-Welcome to the USC Department of Biomedical Engineering (BME)!
+Welcome to the Alfred E. Mann Department of Biomedical Engineering.
 Since our early roots as an option within electrical engineering in 1963, we have maintained a longstanding tradition of advancing biomedicine through the development and application of novel engineering ideas.
-Our department, founded in 1976, includes over 80 primary and affiliated faculty members that conduct cutting-edge research in a wide variety of areas, including neuroengineering, biosystems and biosignal analysis, medical devices and implants, bioimaging and imaging informatics, and systems cellular-molecular bioengineering.
+Our department, established in 1976, includes over 75 primary and affiliated faculty members that conduct cutting-edge research in a wide variety of areas, including biomedical devices & imaging, cellular & molecular bioengineering, mathematical/computational biosystems, and neuroengineering.

-The department is home to five internationally recognized research centers: the Biomedical Simulations Resource (NIH), the Medical Ultrasonic Transducer Technology Research Center (NIH), the USC Institute for Biomedical Therapeutics, the Center for Neural Engineering (NSF, DARPA), and the Center for Vision Science and Technology (NIH).
-Moreover, the Department has a Wallace H. Coulter Foundation Translational Research Partnership Program and is co-located with the Alfred E. Mann Institute for Biomedical Engineering at USC.
+The department is home to internationally recognized research centers including the: the Biomedical Simulations Resource (NIH), the Medical Ultrasonic Transducer Technology Research Center (NIH), and the Dr. Allen and Charlotte Ginsburg Institute for Biomedical Therapeutics.
+The Department also has a Wallace H. Coulter Foundation Translational Research Partnership Program and is co-located with the Alfred E. Mann Institute for Biomedical Engineering at USC.
 This Institute promotes translation of fundamental research discoveries into commercially viable biotechnologies to improve human health and well-being.
-Other relevant centers and institutes at USC include, among others, the Center for Applied Molecular Medicine, the Broad Center for Regenerative Medicine and Stem Cell Research, the Southern California Clinical and Translational Science Institute, and the Consortium for Technology and Innovation in Pediatrics.
+Our faculty are also members of other centers and institutes at USC including: the Michelson Center for Convergent Bioscience, the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research, the Lawrence J. Ellison Institute for Transformative Medicine, and the Southern California Clinical & Translational Science Institute.
 We consistently rank in the very top tier of all U.S. BME departments in terms of research funding per faculty and are one of the most translational and entrepreneurial departments in the country.

-Our undergraduate program, which began in 1974, is among the most established in the world and offers specialized options to nearly 300 students that emphasize biochemical engineering, electrical engineering and mechanical engineering.
+Our undergraduate program, which began in 1974, is among the most established in the world and offers specialized options to over 250 students that emphasize medical device & diagnostics; biomechanical engineering, and cell & molecular bioengineering.
 Year after year, the students in our freshman class are in the highest achieving group at USC, with average SAT scores that are consistently higher than the average SAT scores of all USC freshmen.
-Our department also claims a large share of all Trustee and Presidential Scholarships awarded to the brightest freshmen entering USC.
-We are also home to nearly 300 graduate students pursuing degrees in one of our M.S. or Ph.D. programs.
-The Health Technology and Engineering Program offers a unique side-by-side training opportunity for select doctoral and medical students.
-Our graduates continue to make a difference in advancing biomedical engineering through post-baccalaureate training in medical, dental or graduate school; their research during post-doctoral studies or academic positions; or industry jobs.
-Our department is strategically situated near the thousands of biomedical companies located in Southern California, a regional hotbed for the biomedical industry.
+Our department also claims a large share of all Trustee and Presidential Scholarships awarded to the top freshmen entering USC.
+Our graduates are highly sought after by all sections of the biomedical technology industry and also continue their education in graduate programs throughout the country, as well as medical school and through other health professional training programs.
+We are home to over 200 graduate students pursuing M.S. or Ph.D. degrees.
+Our department is strategically situated near the thousands of biomedical companies located in Southern California, a hotbed for the biomedical industry.